-Organised by Empire, it has now assumed the stature of “West Africa’s Biggest Concert,” and in the years that it has been running, paraded the topmost acts from Ghana and Nigeria: Whizkid, The Mavins, Sarkodie, Naeto C, KCee, R2Bees, Samini, Kwaw Kese, Guru, 4×4, Timaya, etc.
+Organised by Empire, the show has now assumed the stature of “West Africa’s Biggest Concert,” and in the years that it has been running, paraded the topmost acts from Ghana and Nigeria: Whizkid, The Mavins, Sarkodie, Naeto C, KCee, R2Bees, Samini, Kwaw Kese, Guru, 4×4, Timaya, etc.

 A room is readied for a quick press briefing.
 Falz is first up.
 As soon as he settles in his seat, questions start coming, both cliché and new: Who’s going to carry the night?
 Is a new album in the work?
 Is he afraid of fans eventually getting used to his style?
 How much has his starring in popular Nigerian sitcom Jenifa’s Diary helped his career?
 Does he really have a record with Ghana’s Medikal?
 Whom are his favourite acts from here?
 What should fans expect from him at Ghana Meets Naija 2017?

 He navigates this interrogation without stress, mostly employing a fantastic corrupted English accent which is now his trademark: not ne-zes-trily (not necessarily), am zo mosh eg-zited (I’m so much excited)… And when a tough question is thrown at him, he exclaims “gen gen”, smiles and strokes his well-kempt beard, before submitting his response.